Who is eligible to borrow a Federal Direct PLUS Loan?

 A parent loan requires a serious, long-term commitment and must be repaid.
 Therefore, it is important to borrow only what the borrower can reasonably afford to repay.
 Steps to determining the amount to borrow include looking at HCC costs as well as considering the total amount of financial aid the student is expecting to receive.
 Current debt and future borrowing needs should also be considered.
 For more information about how much to borrow, click here.

 Interest is the expense of borrowing money that is calculated as a percentage of the amount borrowed.
-The interest rate of Direct PLUS loans is a fixed rate of 7.9%.
 Interest is charged on Direct PLUS loans during all periods, beginning on the date of the loan's first disbursement.
+For current interest rates click here.

 An origination fee is a fee paid by the borrower to the Department of Education to cover administrative fees for the loan.
-The loan amount credited to the student account will be the principle amount borrowed minus an origination fee of 4%.
+The loan amount credited to the student account will be the principle amount borrowed minus an origination fee of 4.288%.
+After October 1, 2014 the origination fee will increase for all loans disbursed after that date.
+The new fee however, has not been announced at this time.

 Each loan disbursement will be made at least five weeks after the semester start date or two weeks after certification of the loan, whichever is later.
 The student will continue to receive a bill from the college until the loan is disbursed in full and any remaining balance owed to the college is paid.
 These dates are estimated and may change if additional information is received from the Department of Education.
 If the student is enrolled in a late starting or fast track class, the loan disbursement and any refund amount due may be delayed.
 The loan disbursement will arrive directly at the college via Electronic Funds Transfer (EFT) unless you request paper check delivery.